-Students in need are granted monthly financial aid by the Association of Student Unions as well as aid per semester from the Phystech School administration.
+Students in need are granted monthly financial aid by the Association of Student Unions.
+They also receive semiannual payments from the MIPT school they study at.

-A targeted program was developed to provide affordable meals at reduced prices to students that need them.
+The University provides meals at reduced prices to students who need them.

 Students actively participate in charitable events to support orphanages and underprivileged families.

 One of the primary missions of MIPT’s Laboratory for the Development of Innovative Drugs and Agricultural Biotechnology is to conduct research into new agricultural technologies.
-The lab team works to introduce methods for decomposing mycotoxins, which pose a serious threat to all types of livestock.
-The lab also looks for new plant growth regulators by employing their predeveloped model systems of green algae and tobacco pollen and with the help of the ImageXpress Micro XL automated screening system.
+The lab champions the introduction of methods for decomposing mycotoxins, which pose a serious threat to all types of livestock.
+The team also looks for new plant growth regulators by employing its own predeveloped model systems of blue-green algae and tobacco pollen, and with the help of the ImageXpress Micro XL automated screening system.

-The team’s current research also encompasses the validation of the biological activity and the investigation of the mechanism of action of new promising modulators of crop growth in vivo throughout the plant life cycle — in collaboration with Professor Klaus Palme from the University of Freiburg, Germany.
+The team’s current research also involves validating the biological activity and investigating the mechanism of action of new promising crop growth modulators in vivo throughout the plant life cycle.
+This research features Professor Klaus Palme from the University of Freiburg, Germany, as an important collaborator.

 MIPT promotes a healthy lifestyle.
 A swimming pool, a sports hall, several gyms, and a stadium are available throughout the year, with a hockey rink set up in the winter.
-The access to the sports facilities is free of charge to students and employees.
-Among the sporting and well-being events held regularly is the Match of the Century, a traditional 24-hour game of soccer, which brings together the university’s students, professors, and alumni.
-Another 24-hour event is the Swim of the Century, where teams of students and graduates compete against each other.
-The Institute also holds ski races, as well as volleyball, chess, darts, basketball, and track and field tournaments.
+Access to the sports facilities is free of charge to students and employees.

-With its 7,000 students and over 80 members and corresponding members of the Russian Academy of Sciences, MIPT has the highest academician-to-student ratio for a Russian university.
+With its 7,000 students and over 80 members and corresponding members of the Russian Academy of Sciences, MIPT has the highest academician-to-student ratio nationwide.

-The Distance Learning School of Physics and Technology at MIPT has an annual 18,000 school students from grades 8 through 11, who either attend additional classes in physics, math, chemistry, computer science and information technology, or take courses remotely.
-The distance learning school has about 1,000 interest groups.
-Over the 52 years of its operation, more than 100,000 students have graduated from the school, with 16,000 of them becoming MIPT students.
-Those include the 2010 Nobel laureate Kostya Novoselov.
+The Distance Learning School of Physics and Technology at MIPT has an annual 18,000 school students from grades eight through 11, who either attend additional classes in physics, math, chemistry, computer science and information technology, or take courses remotely.

-The Institute pays considerable attention to the academic competitions recognized by the Russian School Student Olympiads Council.
+The University pays considerable attention to the academic competitions recognized by the Russian School Student Olympiads Council.
 MIPT co-organizes nine annual olympiads listed in the council’s register.
-Over 60,000 students from some 80 regions of Russia take part in these competitions.
-The contest stages that involve student participation in person are set up in many cities across Russia as well as in the neighboring countries.
-This aids talent recognition.
+Over 60,000 students from 80 regions of Russia take part in these competitions.

 MIPT respects the norms and provisions of the Labor Code of the Russian Federation.
 This includes the prohibition of labor discrimination.

-The Russian Constitution provides that men and women have equal rights and freedoms and equal opportunities at MIPT.
+The Russian Constitution provides that men and women have equal rights and freedoms, which includes equal opportunities at MIPT.

 MIPT’s Laboratory of Functional Organic and Hybrid Materials works to create innovative polyelectrolyte-based materials, which will underlie the construction of self-powered multimedia filters for seawater desalination, sewage treatment, and the extraction of rare earth elements.

-Joined by the All-Russian Society of Nature Conservation, MIPT is building a device that will connect to your smartphone and allow you to test the quality of water, which could be done in a classroom.
-Students will only need to bring water samples from home and let the technology do the rest.
-After a sample is analyzed, all the data, including where the sample was collected, will be sent to a unified database system.
-This will give us an opportunity to create an interactive nationwide map of tap water quality.
+Joined by the All-Russian Society of Nature Conservation, MIPT is building a device that will connect to a smartphone and allow even a school student to test the quality of water in a classroom setting.
+All it takes is a water sample brought from home, and the technology will do the rest.
+After a sample has been analyzed, all the data, including where the sample was collected, will be sent to a unified database system.
+This will create an opportunity to report nationwide tap water quality on an interactive map.

-Over the past five years, four new buildings were built on the MIPT campus, respecting the modern environmental and power efficiency standards.
+Over the past five years, four new buildings were constructed on the MIPT campus, respecting the modern environmental and power efficiency standards.

 MIPT’s new boiler station is more efficient than the old one and emits less CO2 per kilowatt-hour produced.
 Apart from that, it provides heat to off-campus city buildings.

 An international team of scientists featuring employees of the MIPT Laboratory of Functional Organic and Hybrid Materials showed that ordered structures based on organic molecules can become the basis of solar panels.
-The scientists came up with a way of using such structures to boost the efficiency of organic solar cells several times.
+The scientists came up with a way of using such structures to make organic solar cells several times more efficient.

-MIPT placed first among Russian technical universities in terms of the salary potential of its IT graduates, according to the rankings published by Superjob.
-The students gain hands-on experiences as early as the third year by getting internships at some of the top Russian companies.
+MIPT placed first among Russian technical universities in terms of the salary potential of its IT graduates, according to the rankings published by SuperJob, a Russian online service for job seekers.
+The University’s students gain hands-on experience as early as their third year by getting internships at some of Russia’s top companies.
 Within three to six months after graduation, 95% of MIPT alumni secure employment.

-MIPT is building the ecosystem of a world-class innovative research and development center.
-The university offers a perfect environment for unlocking student and employee potential and fostering personal growth.
-The 96 hectares of the university’s campus accommodate 12 modern dormitories with a total area of 93,000 square meters, nine educational and research buildings, and a sports center.
+MIPT is building an ecosystem of a world-class innovative research and development center.
+The University offers a perfect environment for unlocking student and employee potential and fostering personal growth.
+The 96 hectares of the campus accommodate 12 modern dormitories with a total area of 93,000 square meters, nine educational and research buildings, and a sports center.

 Since 2018, MIPT has established the Phystech.Start business accelerator with the support of the MIPT Endowment Fund.
-The residents benefit from mentorship, education and progress tracking programs.
-They receive knowledge and guidance on project development from successful entrepreneurs — themselves MIPT graduates — and experts from tech companies.
-Apart from that, the program’s residents gain access to a coworking area.
+The residents benefit from mentorship by MIPT graduates, education and progress tracking programs.

-Founded in 1966, MIPT’s Distance Learning School of Physics and Technology serves to improve the general level of science education in Russia.
+Founded in 1966, MIPT’s Distance Learning School of Physics and Technology serves to improve the overall level of science education in Russia.
 It creates a free educational environment for eighth- to 11th-grade students who are interested in physics, math, chemistry, and informatics.
-Learners from all over the country receive assignments and other materials prepared by the leading MIPT professors.
-Nobel Prize-winning physicist Kostya Novoselov was among the graduates of the distance learning school.

 MIPT actively collaborates with more than 1,100 high school teachers, helping them engage advanced students by setting up study groups and face-to-face elective courses that follow the Distance Learning School curriculum.

-MIPT annually hosts more than 100 events targeting school and university students, as well as school teachers.
-These include the Start to Science, academic competitions held at locations across the nation, the Roboton MiR contest, lectures for schoolers participating in olympiads and applying to university degree programs, and the all-Russian test in physics and technology Get It Solved, to mention a few.
-More than 250,000 school students and university students, teachers, and professors from Russia and abroad take part in these events.
+MIPT annually hosts more than 100 events targeting school and university students, as well as school teachers, engaging more than 250,000 school and university students, teachers, and professors from Russia and abroad take part in these events.

 International applicants have the opportunity to receive a tuition discount or waiver.
-There is a government quota for foreign student; alternatively, they may qualify for federal financial aid covering their tuition costs.
-Applicants who do not speak Russian can get enrolled in a preparatory program that features courses in Russian and the STEM subjects.
+There is a government quota for foreign students.
+Alternatively, they may qualify for federal financial aid covering their tuition costs.
+Applicants who do not speak Russian can get enrolled in a foundation program that features courses in Russian and the STEM subjects.

 In Russia, the state guarantees the equality of human and civil rights and freedoms for every individual regardless of race, ethnicity, gender, language, property and official status, place of residence, religious or other beliefs, membership in public organizations, and other circumstances.
 Any form of restriction of citizen rights on the grounds of social, racial, national, linguistic, or religious affiliation is illegal.

 MIPT is one of the largest employers in the town of Dolgoprudny.
-MIPT is not only a higher education institution but also a national research institute.
-MIPT pays a special attention to teaching schoolchildren.
-In particular, rigorous programs have been developed for pupils of the Kapitsa Phystech Lyceum and Physical and Mathematical Lyceum No. 5, Dolgoprudny.
+It is a higher education institution with the status of a national research university.
+MIPT pays special attention to teaching schoolchildren.
+In particular, rigorous programs have been developed for pupils of the Kapitsa Phystech Lyceum and Physical and Mathematical Lyceum No. 5 in Dolgoprudny.
 The students receive advanced technical training that is geared toward the MIPT curriculum, and have a chance to eventually be admitted as undergrads.
-The Institute employs many of its graduates, who also find high-tech jobs related to their degrees.
+The University employs many of its graduates, who also find high-tech jobs elsewhere that are related to their degrees.

 Apart from that, a lot of top-level young specialists come to Dolgoprudny to work at MIPT and bring their families with them.
-The chance to receive a fundamental physical and mathematical education at the best technical university in Russia is one of the factors that make MIPT an attractive employer.
+The chance to teach talented students at the best technical university in Russia is a key factor making MIPT an attractive employer.

 The territory of the MIPT campus, complete with a stadium and a swimming pool, is available to local residents.
 The campus offers convenient parking spaces and pedestrian areas.
 Six bike racks and two bicycle storage rooms for students and employees have been built over the past five years.

 The Energy Storage Systems Lab was established in 2017 as part of the Research and Technology Center for Autonomous Energy of the Institute of Arctic Technology, MIPT.
-The lab is developing lithium-ion-based energy storage systems that would withstand the harsh Arctic conditions to provide autonomous energy in the region.
+The lab is developing lithium-ion-based energy storage systems capable of withstanding the harsh Arctic conditions to provide autonomous energy in the region.

 The laboratory also conducts R&D to meet the international standards for lithium-ion batteries and eventually begin their series production in cooperation with industry partners involved at every technological step, from the development of modern materials to the creation of an end product in the form of an energy storage device or an electric vehicle.